When it comes to safety, understanding how to effectively navigate what Mother Nature throws at you can go a long way.

 Stay Put: Whenever possible, turn on your flashers and stay in your vehicle when stranded during cold weather.

-Keep Warm: Run your engine and heater for short periods of time to occasionally warm things up while you wait for help.
+Keep Warm: Run your engine and heater for short periods to occasionally warm things up while you wait for help.